-The excess of the purchase price over the estimated amounts of net assets as of the effective date of the acquisition was allocated to goodwill.
-The factors contributing to the recognition of the amount of goodwill are based on several strategic and synergistic benefits that are expected to be realized from the Zencoder acquisition.
-These benefits include the expectation that the combined company's complementary products will significantly broaden the Company's offerings in media encoding and delivery.
+The excess of the purchase price over the estimated amount of net assets as of the effective date of the Acquisition was allocated to goodwill in accordance with the accounting guidance.
+The factors contributing to the recognition of the amount of goodwill are based on several strategic and synergistic benefits that are expected to be realized from the Acquisition.
+These benefits include the expectation that the combined company's complementary products will significantly broaden the Company's offerings in cloud video ad insertion.
 The combined company will benefit from a broader global presence, and with the Company's direct sales force and larger channel coverage, the combined company anticipates significant cross-selling opportunities.
 None of the goodwill is expected to be currently deductible for tax purposes.